-They produce marvelous Angelfish varieties and this fish have amazing features such as veil tails, albino eyes, and attractive color patterns.
-Generally, Angelfish is easy to breed at normal conditions.
+They produce marvelous Angelfish varieties and these fish have amazing features such as veil tails, albino eyes, and attractive color patterns.
+Generally, Angelfish is easy to breed under normal conditions.

 What is Koi Angelfish?

 The Koi Angelfish belongs to Pterophyllum scalare species.
 Koi Angelfish is a manmade hybrid.
-It is produced through selective breed and uses mottled gold-orange, white, and black coloration parent fishes.
+It is produced through selective breeding and uses mottled gold-orange, white, and black coloration parent fishes.